LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is still open.

+- ``ERRATA_V2_2394277`` : This applies errata 2394277 workaround to Neoverse-V2
+   CPU.
+This needs to be enabled for revisions < r0p1.

 -  ``ERRATA_V2_2618597``: This applies errata 2618597 workaround to Neoverse-V2
    CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.